Migration Guide

 Route

-and reorganized to improve clarity and extensibility.
+The legacy route field has been renamed to recommended and reorganized to improve clarity and extensibility.

-Legacy | New | |
+| Legacy | New | |

-route.id | -> | id recommended.id |
+route.id | -> | idrecommended.id |

 route.type | -> | removed |